-Students interested in pursuing a master's degree in biology with a thesis in herpetology are encouraged to consider work at Emporia State University.
+Students interested in pursuing a master's degree in biology with the main emphasis on herpetology are encouraged to consider work at Emporia State University.
 Emporia State University is located at the eastern edge of the Flint Hills in eastern Kansas.
-The Department of Biological Sciences has over 20 graduate students and 13 full-time faculty members.
+The Department of Biological Sciences has over 20 graduate students and 15 full-time faculty members.
 Emporia is a small town of 27,000 that is situated within easy driving distance to the Kansas cities of Topeka, Wichita, Lawrence, Manhattan, and Kansas City.

 FACULTY AND RESEARCH INTERESTS:

 - Scott Crupper - the microbiology and genetic diversity of amphibians and reptiles